jnidzwetzki/bboxdb/doc/network.md

 #### Response body
-The result could be currently the response type 0x02, 0x03 and 0x05.
-The first two types indicate an error, the last one the result for the query.
+The result could be currently the response types 0x00, 0x02, 0x03 and 0x05.
+The result types 0x02, 0x03 indicate an error.
+The result type 0x00 means, that the query is processed successfully, but no matching tuple was found.
+The result type 0x05 indicates that one tuple is found.

 ### Bounding-Box-Query